 Chronic pain is sometimes an issue after surgery for some patients

-Long-term effects are impacted by ageing, weight changes and sun exposure or other illnesses
+Long-term results and effects are impacted by ageing, Smoking, weight changes and sun exposure or other illnesses

 Anaesthetic related risks